Carl Czerny: Piano music

 Czerny's piano sonatas show themselves as an intermediate stage between the works of Beethoven and Liszt.
 They blend the traditional sonata form elements with Baroque elements, such as the use of fugato, and free forms of fantasy.
 Recordings of these sonatas have been made by Martin Jones, Anton Kuerti and Daniel Blumenthal.

 Czerny's piano nocturnes show some of the elements present in Chopin nocturnes, such as the rhythmic fluidity and the intimate character.
 Chopin met Czerny in Vienna in 1828 and may have been influenced by his nocturnes.

 Czerny composed approximately 180 pieces that bear the title "Variations".
 Among them is La Ricordanza, Op 33, which Vladimir Horowitz recorded.
 Czerny used not only his own themes but themes from other composers as well, including Daniel Auber, Ludwig van Beethoven, Vincenzo Bellini, Anton Diabelli, Gaetano Donizetti, Joseph Haydn, Heinrich Marschner, Wolfgang Amadeus Mozart, Niccolò Paganini, Gioachino Rossini, Franz Schubert, Carl Maria von Weber and many others.
 These works range from solo piano pieces to piano pieces for four, six, and eight hands, with some variations having optional accompaniment of orchestra or string quartet.
 Czerny sometimes combined his variations with other genres, such as fantasy, rondo, or impromptu.

 Czerny was one of 50 composers who wrote a Variation on a theme of Anton Diabelli for Part II of the Vaterländischer Künstlerverein (published 1824).
 He also wrote a coda to round out the collection.
 Part I was devoted to the 33 variations supplied by Beethoven, his Diabelli Variations, Op.
 120. Together with Liszt, Chopin, Henri Herz, Johann Peter Pixis and Sigismond Thalberg, Czerny was a contributor to the compendium set of variations for piano, Hexameron (1837).

 Other compositions

-The seven symphonies of Czerny began to be recorded in 1990s.
+The seven symphonies of Czerny began to be recorded in the 1990s.
 In the 21st century, two new symphonies came to light (Symphony No. 6 and a large Symphony written in 1814); also two overtures (in C Minor and E Major) and some symphonic choral music (Psalm 130 and "Die Macht des Gesanges").

 Czerny was a prolific composer of chamber music, normally including the piano: Trios for strings and Piano, Quintets for strings and Piano, Sonatas for Violin and Piano, and also Piano Variations with Flute, Horn, and other instruments.
 However, there are many works without piano, including string quartets, which have enjoyed a new appreciation in recent years.

 Czerny, a devout Catholic, also composed many religious pieces.
 These works include a number of Masses and hymns.